Hasenn/do-core-asm/README.md

 ## API

-The lib crate will expose a sensible api to parse do-core-asm into do-core bytecode
+The lib crate will expose a sensible api to parse do-core-asm into do-core bytecode.